 Estonia: Vanilla Ninja wins Eesti Laul 2026 with "Too Epic To Be True"

 It's official!
 After the 12 acts in Eesti Laul took the stage with their songs tonight, there was one who stood out from the rest.
-Vanilla Ninja takes home the Eesti Laul 2026 victory with "Too Epic To Be True"
+Vanilla Ninja has taken home the Eesti Laul 2026 victory with "Too Epic To Be True"

-With Estonia reaching the top three with Tommy Cash and "Espresso Macchiato" at Eurovision 2025, they are looking to continue the momentum it brought.
-This year, twelve hopefuls took to the stage to see if they will continue Estonia's four year qualification streak.
+With Estonia reaching the top three with Tommy Cash and "Espresso Macchiato" at Eurovision 2025, they're looking to continue the momentum that it brought.
+This year, 12 hopefuls took to the stage to see if they'll continue Estonia's four-year qualification streak.

-Tonight, Eesti Laul 2026 was held, the selection to determine their Eurovision 2026 representative.
-The twelve acts competing went through a round of votes to see the three that would advance to the Superfinal.
+Tonight Eesti Laul 2026 was held, the selection to determine their Eurovision 2026 representative.
+The 12 acts competing went through a round of votes to see the three that would advance to the Superfinal.

-Once the Superfinal votes were revealed, determined via 100% public vote, it would become official: Vanilla Ninja wins with "Too Epic To Be True".
+Once the Superfinal votes were revealed, determined via 100% public vote, it became official: Vanilla Ninja had won with "Too Epic To Be True."

 "Too Epic To Be True" was written by Sven Lõhmus.